Akayosan/Scuttle-dApp/README.md

 ## 🌟 Acknowledgments

-- Built with ❤️ for the Monad ecosystem
+- Built with ❤️ for the Community
 - Powered by modern Web3 technologies
 - Designed for the NFT gaming community